What was the Holocaust? An overview of key events

 During the last few months of the war, from January to May of 1945, there was a rapid increase in the number of people killed.

 An estimated 300,000 people were killed in this period alone.
-As Allied forces advanced, the Nazis forced nearly 100,000 prisoners on 'death marches' from concentration camps near the front to facilities deeper in German territory.
+As Allied forces advanced, the Nazis forced nearly 100,000 prisoners on 'death marches' from concentration camps near the frontline to facilities deeper in German territory.

 As the victorious armies of the Soviet Union, Britain, and the US marched towards Berlin itself, they increasingly reported on the number of camps and victims that they encountered.